-The Corporate Governance and Nominating Committee's charter provides that the Committee shall consider written proposals for director nominees from stockholders in accordance with the Corporate Governance Guidelines, which have been adopted since our last Annual Meeting of Stockholders, and our By-Laws.
+The Corporate Governance and Nominating Committee's charter provides that the Committee shall consider written proposals for director nominees from stockholders in accordance with our Corporate Governance Guidelines and our By-Laws.
 The Corporate Governance and Nominating Committee considers these policies sufficient, since we have never received a recommendation of a director nominee with reasonably adequate qualifications from any of our stockholders.
 The Committee will consider candidates recommended by stockholders, and a stockholder wishing to submit a recommendation should send a letter to our Corporate Secretary at The Hain Celestial Group, Inc., 58 South Service Road, Melville, NY 11747.
-The mailing envelope must contain a clear notation indicating that the enclosed letter is a "Director Nominee Recommendation" and, in order to be considered for the 2006 Annual Meeting of Stockholders, must be received by us no later than July 6, 2006.
+The mailing envelope must contain a clear notation indicating that the enclosed letter is a "Director Nominee Recommendation" and, in order to be considered for the 2007 Annual Meeting of Stockholders, must be received by us no later than July 5, 2007.
 The letter must identify the author as a stockholder, demonstrate evidence of ownership, provide a complete listing of the candidate's qualifications to serve on the Board, the candidate's current principal occupation, most recent five-year employment history, current directorships and a statement that the proposed nominee has consented to the nomination, as well as contact information for both the candidate and the author of the letter.
 For more information regarding stockholder communications with our Board of Directors, see the "Stockholder Proposals and Other Communications" section of this proxy statement.